Mentifresh/masterschool_hackathon_2/README.md

     - Forward to openAI
     - Get Answer
     - Forward to back to user
-  - Received recipes can be stored as json

 - Add a website with saved (jinja templates)!

 ### Optional tasks